Characters of the Mortal Kombat series: Havik

-Havik is a denizen of Chaosrealm.
-As with the rest of his realm, his primary goal is to spread disorder through the universe.
-In Deception, he pursues his goal by luring the heroes into battle with Onaga.
-He also convinces Kabal to reform the Black Dragon after saving him from death.
-Havik is prominently featured in the Mortal Kombat X prequel comic, which sees him killed by Quan Chi.
-However, Shang Tsung states that he is still alive during the events of Mortal Kombat 11: Aftermath.
+Havik is a denizen of Chaosrealm who, like its other inhabitants, seeks to spread disorder.
+In pursuit of this goal, he pits Earthrealm and Outworld's warriors against Onaga, rescues Kabal, and convinces him to reform the Black Dragon.
+Following his introduction in Deception, Havik makes subsequent appearances in Mortal Kombat: Armageddon and DC Comics' Mortal Kombat X: Blood Ties.

+Two incarnations of Havik appear in Mortal Kombat 1.
+The first, who bears elements of Dairou, makes a minor appearance in the story mode as a former inhabitant of Orderrealm who disagrees with their laws and seeks to destroy it.
+In his arcade mode ending, he succeeds in destroying Orderrealm's capital, Seido, with Rain's help.
+The second, a Titan, makes a cameo appearance in the story mode, and serves as the final boss of the Khaos Reigns DLC.

-The character was designed by Steve Beran as an alternate outfit for Noob Saibot before being given a storyline of his own.
-His original name during development of Deception was "Skab".
+Havik, originally named "Skab", was designed by Steve Beran as an alternate outfit for Noob Saibot before being given a storyline of his own.Mortal Kombat: Deception - In Development - MKSecrets.net.
+Retrieved October 7, 2014.
 Ed Boon said that Havik was envisioned as a "decaying" character whose specials would look "disturbing" due to often featuring his limbs breaking.

 Havik is generally regarded as the best character introduced in Deception.
 Dustin Thomas of Destructoid called him "the only new character in Deception worthy of being a Mortal Kombat character".
 Hardcore Gaming 101 described Havik as "probably the least lamest of the newcomers in Deception, even though that's not saying much".
 Ranking him 30th in their 2015 rating of the series' 73 characters, Den of Geek said, "While the whole Orderrealm/Chaosrealm subplot never quite caught on, Havik is strong enough to exist on his own."